SAAMEERMANKOTIA/band-gap-prediction-using-machine-learning-model./README.md

 After doing with the_predict.xlsx, you can get the Eg prediction by:

-#mainmodel.py
+#main _modelcode.py

-mainmodel.py will automatically read materials.xlsx and TrainingSet.xlsx to generate a prediction.
+main _modelcode.py will automatically read materials.xlsx and TrainingSet.xlsx to generate a prediction.
 A classifier will first categorize a composition into metals (Eg = 0) or nonmetals (Eg > 0), then the Eg of nonmetals will be predicted with a regressor.
 After running, you will get a .xlsx file named predicted.xlsx in the same directory, in which the predicted Eg is provided next to the composition so predicted.